 Terry has been a United Associations member since 1973.
 He completed his apprenticeship in 1978 and served as an instructor immediately after.
 Terry has been an Assistant Training Director since 2009.

 Seth has been a United Associations member since 2002.
 He completed his Plumbing Apprenticeship in 2008.
 Seth has been a Training Director since 2018.

-Welding practice is held the second Saturday of every month in Lacey and every Saturday in Burlington.
+Lacey Welding practice is held the second Saturday of every month.

 Continuities may be completed on the job or during one of our weld test events.

 Continuities received more than 6 months past the expiration cannot be processed.

 What is the difference between the NITC Certification and the Washington State Endorsement?